 Now, as amazing as reading is, there are many types of kids who love to read.
 If you have bookworm kids who love a specific type of book, here are some other suggestions they may enjoy.

 Note: there are several Lottie Dolls mentioned below.
 You can check out the Lottie website here for the full line of dolls and accessories, but I’m going to highlight a few specific dolls.
-I like the Lottie dolls because they are proportioned correctly, modestly dressed, and lend themselves to creative imagining.
+I like the Lottie dolls because they are proportioned correctly, modestly dressed, and lend themselves to imagination and creativity.
 They can usually be found doing something adventurous!

 Gifts for Kids who Love to Read and Explore